China policy: Germany outlines new 'not naive' approach – DW – 07/13/2023

 The paper said it would ensure that German sovereignty was not violated by repression against Chinese citizens living in Germany.

-It also clarified that Germany would not be deterred from doing business with Taiwan, which China considers a breakaway province.
+It also clarified that Germany would not be deterred from doing business with Taiwan.
+Beijing considers the self-governing island as part of its territory.

 "Germany has close and good relations with Taiwan in many areas and wants to expand them," it said.